Hevagog/Telos_Quadruped_RL/README.md

 *   **PPO (Blue):** Shows a particular trajectory, indicating the learned locomotion pattern.
 *   **SAC (Green):** Displays a different path, potentially highlighting variations in stability or step strategy compared to PPO.
 *   **TQC (Red):** Illustrates its learned gait, which appears to cover more ground in the X-direction and exhibits a wider side-to-side (Y) motion compared to the others in this particular visualization.

-These visual results offer a qualitative comparison of the behaviors learned by the different RL algorithms under the defined environment and reward structure.
-The journey underscored the complexities of RL in robotics, from hyperparameter tuning to reward shaping, and provided invaluable experience in applying these techniques to a challenging locomotion task.